ahamed-ali-git/HUSTLERS-Volotality_Framework/README.md

 # HUSTLERS - Web Interface for Volatility Framework

-EVOLVE is a web-based interface for the Volatility Framework, designed to simplify memory dump analysis.
+This is a web-based interface for the Volatility Framework, designed to simplify memory dump analysis.
 It provides an easy-to-use frontend for uploading memory dumps, selecting analysis plugins, and viewing results.

 ## Features